kjkellyphys/PETITE/README.md

 ### Generating a full dark shower
 (1) As for the standard shower, define initial particle that seeds shower

-(2) Setup the necessary infrastructure for a shower with `sGraphite = DarkShower(<directory containing dictionaries>, <material>, <min energy down to which particles are tracked, in GeV>, <dark photon mass, in GeV>)`, e.g.
+(2) Setup the necessary infrastructure for a shower with `sGraphite = DarkShower(<directory containing dictionaries>, <material>, <min energy down to which particles are tracked, in GeV>, <dark particle mass, in GeV>)`, e.g.
- > sGraphite = DarkShower("./data/VEGAS_dictionaries/", "graphite", 0.010, 0.001)
+ > sGraphite = DarkShower("./data/", "graphite", 0.010, 0.001)

 (3) Generate the shower
  > dark_shower = sGraphite.generate_dark_shower(incoming_electron, VB=True)

-The output of `generate_dark_shower` is a list of `Particle` objects generated through the development of the shower, which includes dark photons.
+The output of `generate_dark_shower` is a list of `Particle` objects generated through the development of the shower, which includes dark vectors.

 We can plot event displays for both standard and dark shower with
  > event_display(shower_object)